deepbas/DEEPAK-website/content/authors/admin/_index.md

 - icon: linkedin
   icon_pack: fab
   link: https://www.linkedin.com/in/deepakbastola/

 superuser: true

 title: Deepak Bastola
-avatar: avatar.jpg
 ---

-Deepak Bastola is a visiting assistant professor of statistics at Carleton College.
-His research interests include Bayesian statistics, time series methodology, and statistical computation.
+My name is Deepak Bastola, a name synonymous with a blend of statistical acumen and cosmic curiosity.
+My academic journey, punctuated by a Ph.D. in Applied Statistics and a joint M.S. in Astronomy and Astrophysics, mirrors my relentless pursuit of knowledge.
+This journey has been marked by my fervor for leveraging statistical techniques to comprehend astronomical phenomena and devise insightful data‑driven narratives.
+My  research interests include Bayesian statistics, time series methodology, and statistical computation.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.